cmanning6/3390_InternetChat/README.md

 	To compile : javac *.java

 	To run:
-		1. Run 'java ChatroomServer.class'
+		1. Run 'java ChatroomServer' from the CLI
-		2. Run 'java ChatroomClient.class'
+		2. Run 'java ClientRep' on a separate CLI
+		3. Run 'java ClientInfo' on a separate CLI
-		3. On another shell repeat step 2 however many times desired
+		4. Repeat step 3 however many times desired